-Due to the short-term nature of the Group's financial instruments except for noncurrent loan receivables, their fair values approximate their carrying amounts as of December 31, 2021 and 2020.
-The fair value of the noncurrent loan receivables as of December 31, 2021 and 2020 amounted to

-₱28.31 million and ₱12.42 million, respectively, discounted using the Bloomberg Valuation (BVAL) rates.
-The carrying amount of the noncurrent loan receivables as of December 31, 2021 and 2020 amounted to ₱31.00 million and ₱13.60 million, respectively
+Due to the short-term nature of the Group's financial instruments except for noncurrent loan receivables, their fair values approximate their carrying amounts as of December 31, 2022 and 2021.
+The fair value of the noncurrent loan receivables as of December 31, 2022 and 2021 amounted to ₱28.31 million, discounted using the Bloomberg Valuation (BVAL) rates.
+The carrying amount of the noncurrent loan receivables as of December 31, 2022 and 2021 amounted to ₱31.00 million.